What is Commodity Trading

 - 24/5 live client support in your language

-At AvaTrade you can trade commodities online easily.
+At AvaTrade Commodity Trading is easily.
 Try hard or soft commodities trading with the leading regulated broker and enjoy all the benefits that go along with it.

 What are Commodities?

 A commodity is a good used in business or on a market.
 Each commodity, when traded on an exchange, must meet standards and grades.
 They may each be slightly different, however, ultimately are the same amongst all producers.
 There are two different kinds of commodities, soft and hard:

 - Soft commodities – This refers to items that are grown as opposed to mined.
 For example, agricultural products such as sugar, corn, wheat, coffee and more.
 Produced by farmers, these instruments are highly sensitive to climate and weather changes, and have cyclical price patterns dictated by seasons.